adamwan-nexplore/guidebook-nxp-hk/how-we-develop/naming.md

 ## Introduction

 - It is a very hard topic in COMPUTER SCIENCE.
 Here is the recommendation based on my experience.
 Heavily inspired by the conventions from Ruby on Rails.
-  > There are only two hard things in Computer Science: cache invalidation and naming things.
-  > -- Phil Karlton
+  > There are only two hard things in Computer Science: cache invalidation and naming things -- Phil Karlton
 - Always name the field which is within `local scope`.
 Do not refer to the original arguments called.
 - Be avoid to use `type` because in `TypeScript` it is too common
 - Assume the variable is `data`